aspose-total/Aspose.Total-Products/total/en/python-net/conversion/xlt-to-mobi/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert XLT to MOBI?</h2>

+XLT is an Excel template file format which is used to create new Excel files with predefined settings.
+It is a great way to save time and effort while creating new Excel files.
+However, XLT files are not supported by many devices and applications.
+MOBI is an eBook format which is widely used by many devices and applications.
+Therefore, it is necessary to convert XLT to MOBI in order to make the files compatible with different devices and applications.

+<h2>How Aspose.Total Helps for XLT to MOBI Conversion?</h2>
-For a Python developer, who is trying to add a XLT to MOBI conversion feature within application.
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats including XLT and MOBI files.

-It's mainly in two steps.
-Firstly use [Aspose.Cells for Python via .NET](https://products.aspose.com/cells/python-net/) API to convert XLT file to HTML.
-After that by using Word Python API [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/), save the created HTML into desired Microsoft Word format.
+Aspose.Total for Python via .NET API is a full package of various APIs dealing different formats including XLT and MOBI files.
+It helps Python developers to automate the conversion process from XLT to MOBI.
+The conversion process is mainly in two steps.
+Firstly, Aspose.Cells for Python via .NET API is used to convert XLT file to HTML.
+After that, Aspose.Words for Python via .NET API is used to save the created HTML into desired Microsoft Word format.
+Finally, the Word document is converted to MOBI format.
+This way, Aspose.Total for Python via .NET API helps to automate the conversion process from XLT to MOBI.

+In addition to XLT to MOBI conversion, Aspose.Total for Python via .NET API also supports other file formats such as PDF, DOCX, XLSX, PPTX, HTML, and many more.
+It also provides features such as document manipulation, document conversion, document comparison, document signing, and many more.
+Therefore, Aspose.Total for Python via .NET API is a great choice for Python developers who are looking for a comprehensive API to automate the conversion process from XLT to MOBI.

 {{% /blocks/products/pf/feature-page-summary %}}